Earl Holliman: Personal life and death

-Holliman supported the re-election of Dwight D. Eisenhower in the 1956 presidential election.
-He was of the Baptist faith.
 In 1976, he was the grand marshal of the Annual Fourth of July Parade in Huntington Beach, California.

-Holliman had a long association with actor Anthony George.
-In 2015, he was seemingly outed by The Advocate.
+In 2005, Holliman announced to a New York Post columnist that “his pal”, actor Anthony George, had died at age 84.

+Holliman died in hospice care at his home in Studio City, on November 25, 2024, at the age of 96.

 Though he never spoke publicly about his sexuality, Holliman was confirmed to have had a male spouse at the time of his death in November 2024; his husband, Craig Curtis, spoke publicly to The Hollywood Reporter to confirm his death.

-Holliman died in hospice care at his home in Studio City, on November 25, 2024, at the age of 96.

 Charitable works and activism

 During the late 1970s, he served as the national honorary chairman for the Marine Toys for Tots Foundation.

 Holliman was a vegetarian and against using animal fur for clothing.
 He was known for his work as an animal rights activist, including serving for more than 25 years as president of Actors and Others for Animals.
 He was well known for nursing animals on his own property, at one point feeding roughly 500 pigeons in a day, as well as healing a wounded dove and a blind opossum inside his home.
 For many years, he was one of many in the film community to help organize meals during the Christmas season for the less fortunate at the Los Angeles Mission.